skoruba/AuditLogging/README.md

 # Licence
 This repository is licensed under the terms of the MIT license.

-NOTE: This repository uses the source code from https://github.com/IdentityServer/IdentityServer4 which is under the terms of the Apache License 2.0.
+**NOTE:** This repository uses the source code from https://github.com/IdentityServer/IdentityServer4 which is under the terms of the **Apache License 2.0**.

 # Acknowledgements